sgothel/gluegen/doc/JogAmpPlatforms.md

 *See contracting options above*

 ## Android/Linux
-- Android Version 7.0 Nougat API Level 24 or later
+- Android Version 8.0 Oreo, API Level 26 or later
-  - *minSdkVersion*: 24 (Android 7, Nougat)
+  - *minSdkVersion*: 26 (Android 8, Oreo)
   - *targetSdkVersion*: 35 (Android 15), as required as of 2025-08-31

 ### Current Architectures: